Takakazu Kinashi: Biography

 Kinashi was a native of Usuki in Ōita Prefecture.
+His name is sometimes transliterated as "Takaichi Kinatsu".
 His early career was not promising, as he graduated in very last place as 255th of 255 cadets in the 51st class of the Imperial Japanese Navy Academy in 1920.
 He served his midshipman duty on the armored cruiser and light cruiser Tatsuta, and on the armored cruiser on her long-distance navigational training voyage to Hilo, Hawaii; Acapulco, Mexico; Balboa, Panama; San Francisco, California; Vancouver, British Columbia, Canada; Honolulu, Hawaii; Jaluit Atoll, Truk Atoll, Saipan, and the Ogasawara Islands in 1924–1925.
 He was promoted to ensign during Izumo′s voyage, and on his return to Japan, he completed naval artillery and torpedo warfare training.
 He was assigned to the destroyer and promoted to sub-lieutenant in December 1926.